flooptech/dist-sdk-ios/readme.md

 http://www.getfloop.com/documentation

+### Version 1.9.2 - 2014-08-21
+- New feature: Video Gallery.
+Add a button that will show a browsable video gallery.

 ### Version 1.9.1 - 2014-06-09
 - Beta: Added ability to track custom analytics events.
 See the trackAppEvent methods in FloopSdkManager.
 To enable this feature for your account, please contact support.
 - Fixed intermittent crash issue with parental gate for arm64 builds.

 ### Version 1.9.0.1 - 2014-04-29
 - Fixed duplicate symbol issue with Reachability users

 ### Version 1.9.0 - 2014-04-17
 - New Feature: Cross-Promotion.
 A button that shows a view where you can cross-promote your apps.
 This view is dynamically generated from your account settings, so you can update witout having to do a new App Store release.
 For more details see the documentation.